 Extraction of algae from these pools results in a marked decrease in the densities of larvae and adult mosquitoes that lasts for 6 – 8 weeks.

-This effectively eliminates the mosquito population during the period of peak biting activity of this species in southern Mexico.
+This effectively eliminates the mosquito population during the period of peak biting activity of this species in southern Mexico

+(Bond et al. 2004).
 For its simplicity and effectiveness, the intervention has now been incorporated into the Mexican Government’s Health Department guidelines on Epidemiological Monitoring, Prevention and Control (NOM-032-SSA2-2002).
 Importantly, the intervention can be performed by local communities in affected areas.

 Filamentous algae form floating mats in riverside pools: ideal for the development of Anopheles mosquitoes. | ||||||||